LLDevLab/LLDevCompiler/Readme.md

 ## Supporting Operations

 For now compiler supports next operations:
+- add rd, rs
+	- Description: Adds values from 2 registers and puts the result to destination register (rd)
-- add (example: add r0, r1)
+	- Example: add r0, r1
+- sub  rd, rs
+	- Description: Subtracts source register's (rs) value from destination register's (rd) value and puts the result to destination register.
-- sub (example sub r0, r1)
+	- Example sub r0, r1
+- br rs
+	- Description: Unconditional branch to the address, that is stored in source register (rs).
+	- Example: br r0

-At the end of file should always be an empty line.
+At the end of file should always by an empty line.

 ## Using Context-Free Grammar
 For parsing lines of assembly language instructions this compiler is using next context-free grammar: